MerchantPug/apugli-docs/docs/types/power_types/custom_projectile.md

 [Power Type](../power_types.md)

-Fires a projectile that is customisable by the fields in the power type.
+Fires a projectile that is customisable by the fields of the power type.

 Type ID: `apugli:custom_projectile`